 They’ll ask questions about the specifications, implementation and expected challenges in transitioning to your solution.

-In the upcoming weeks, we’ll look at the role of the last important Jury member: the User Buyer.
+Next, we’ll look at the role of the last important Jury member: the User Buyer.